U.S. economy posts impressive growth despite hurricanes

 The economy has grown for eight straight years, one of the longest stretches in history.
 Unemployment is down to 4.2%, its lowest since 2001.
 The United States has added jobs in 83 of the past 84 months.

-"It's still the slowest recovery by a long way," says Dan North, chief economist at Euler Hermes, an insurance firm.
+"It's still the slowest recovery by a long way," says Dan North, chief economist at Euler Hermes North America, an insurance firm.
 "But we don't see anything to suggest that we would get a recession in the next year."

 North and other economists expected a bigger toll from the hurricanes.
 Ports, schools and businesses were temporarily closed, and some employees couldn't get to work even if their businesses stayed open.